-When we read the Annual Report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to the Trustees and, if uncorrected, to take appropriate action to bring the matter to the attention of the Members for whom our auditor's report was prepared.
+When we read the Annual Report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to the Trustee and, if uncorrected, to take appropriate action to bring the matter to the attention of the Scheme Participants for whom our auditor's report was prepared.

-Trustees' responsibilities for the financial statements
+Trustee's responsibilities for the financial statements

-The Trustees are responsible, on behalf of the Scheme, for the preparation and fair presentation of the financial statements in accordance with New Zealand equivalents to International Financial Reporting Standards and International Financial Reporting Standards, and for such internal control as the Trustees determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The Trustee is responsible, on behalf of each of the Funds and the Scheme, for the preparation and fair presentation of the financial statements in accordance with New Zealand equivalents to International Financial Reporting Standards and International Financial Reporting Standards, and for such internal control as the Trustee determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the Trustees are responsible for assessing on behalf of the Scheme, the Scheme's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Trustees either intend to liquidate the Scheme or cease operations, or have no realistic alternative but to do so.
+In preparing the financial statements, the Trustee is responsible for assessing on behalf of each Fund and the Scheme, the Fund's and Scheme's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Trustee either intends to liquidate the Fund or Scheme or cease operations, or have no realistic alternative but to do so.